The following is a guideline to aid you as you into the college recruiting process along with the steps you need to take:

 THE END RESULT AND WHEN

 Recruiting of an athlete is not a horse race.
-Some of you will make contact early as the freshman year and some will be later.
-There is an opportunity for every player but you have to be actively involved in the process.
+Some of you will make contact early as this Sophomore year and some will be later.
 It will depend on the program, what they are looking for, what their need is, and where they see you are and where you can be seen under my coaching staff.
 I always tell everyone that the number one thing is the ability to “believe” in me, my coaches and more importantly yourself.
 Those who quit, let the recruiting process get in their head or jump boat will end the process because of those steps.
 Remember I have years and years of experience, my coaches are college coaches so therefore their colleagues.
 Together we will support you.
-So keep a clean head on your shoulders and try not to let the process get the best of you.

 BLACK OR RED, WIN OR LOSE